BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 <p>
 From late 2018 to early 2020, I lived and worked in Northeastern Virginia.
-A nice aspect of Northeastern Virginia is the miniature parks sprinkled through the expanse of suburbs that comprise it.
+A nice aspect of that area is the miniature parks sprinkled through the suburban neighborhoods.
 </p>

 <p>
-During that time, I chanced across this video of a person walking in the rain through a park, and that park randomly turned out to be right nearby.
+While living there, I chanced across a video of a person walking in the rain through a park, and that park randomly turned out to be right nearby.
-It's Pimmit View Park in Falls Church, Virginia.
+The park is Pimmit View Park in Falls Church, Virginia.
 This is the video (click the image to open the video in a new tab):
 TODO: create a screenshot that's clickable and opens in a new tab https://www.youtube.com/watch?v=ynLpZGegiJE